 EAI's Educational Streaming Site is a subscription-access layer of the EAI Online Catalogue.
 Full-length streaming videos are available for selected artists, with an emphasis on video and media art, performance art, and experimental film.
 Artists and titles are added on an ongoing basis.
-The campus subscription to Electronic Arts Intermix is funded for the campus by the UCLA Art Department.
+The campus subscription to Electronic Arts Intermix was initially funded for the campus by the generous support of the UCLA Art Department.

 UC-wide trial (through June 2022) to selected History Vault modules, including content derived from primary source digitized microfilm that is cross-searchable.
 Modules include Civil Rights and the Black Freedom Struggle; Southern Life, Slavery, and the Civil War; American Indians and the American West; American Politics and Society; International Relations and Military Conflicts; Women's Studies; Workers, Labor Unions, and Radical Politics.
 More information on History Vault sets available online.